tytydraco/yessleep/out/A_Killer_Gave_Us_a_List_of_Instructions_We_Had_to_Follow_or_More_Would_Die_Part_1.md

 I look again, squinting through the fog and the dim light of our flashlights, and it clicks.
 She's right.
 The arrangement of the items—a seemingly random assortment of personal belongings—is a deliberate depiction of the constellation.
 My mind races back to Salazar's frenzied babbling about the "trail of the fallen stars to the sleeping child."
 It couldn't be a coincidence.

 "I remember learning about the Big Dipper in the Girl Scouts," Audrey murmur.
 "We used it to find Polaris—the North Star.
-It was like a game back then, using the stars to find our way back to camp…" My voice trails off.
+It was like a game back then, using the stars to find our way back to camp…" Her voice trails off.

 With a renewed sense of purpose, she starts tracing the items making up the makeshift constellation laid out in the marshy ground.
 “The fork and dog tags are pointer stars.”